-- 160. Evergreen Air Center is the world's biggest parking lot for unwanted aircraft.
-Airlines pay a monthly fee from \$750 to \$5,000 to mothball their unneeded airplanes there.
+166. Evergreen Air Center is the world's biggest parking lot for unwanted aircraft.
+Airlines pay a

+- (p.
+32) monthly fee from \$750 to \$5,000 to mothball their unneeded airplanes there.
 Its location is on 1,600 acres of Arizona desert near Tucson.
 The Southwest climate of dry, warm air serves as a cheap and effective airplane preservative against rust.
-Evergreen's location is
+Evergreen's location is a(n)

-- A. a competency.
+- A. competency.

-- B. a sustainable advantage.
+- B. sustainable advantage.

-- C. a competitive identity.
+- C. competitive identity.

-- D. a core benefit proposition.
+- D. core benefit proposition.

-- E. an innovative distinction.
+- E. innovative distinction.

-Competences are an organization's special capabilities (in this case, the climate gives Evergreen Air Center the capabilities to preserve planes cheaply and efficiently) that distinguish it from other organizations and provide customer value.
+Competences are an organization's special capabilities (in this case, the climate gives it the capabilities to preserve planes cheaply and efficiently) that distinguish it from other organizations and provide customer value to the airlines, like Evergreen's unique location here.